Show/hide contentOpenClose All

 3. Be able to apply an economic perspective to some substantive areas of social policy, such as the labour market, income distribution, education, health and housing.

 The module is delivered through a series of online lectures, discussion classes and presentations which are structured to cover: the key 'concepts' for the course (markets, equity and efficiency); the key 'contexts' for the course (including the economic climate, the welfare state, taxation and international rules and agreements); and key 'applications' for the course (Healthcare, Education, Housing, Poverty, Inequality, Income Maintenance, Transport).

 Full details are available on the course outline.

 |Autonomous Student Learning||

 |Multiple Choice Questionnaire: Online MCQ Examination||End of trimester MCQ||n/a||Alternative linear conversion grade scale 40%||No||

 |Resit In||Terminal Exam|

-Course Assignment Students will be provided with an individual feedback sheet which includes the assignment grade and some individual comments.
-These can be collected from the School of Social Policy, Social Work and Social Justice undergraduate office and the date/time when these are available will be circulated to students.
+Course Assignment Students will be provided with feedback which will include the assignment grade and some individual comments.
+These will be provided electronically to students.
 A document will also be made available with some overall comments on the assignments.
 Draft grades will be available via SISWeb -My Indicative In-Semester Grades.